armanfm/zk_rollup/README.md

 Even though the code is simple, it achieves a very powerful and rare result

-This setup is safe for testing and hackathons, but not ready for industrial use without optimization, audit, and release builds
+Safe for testing and hackathons, but not ready for industrial use without optimization, audit, and release builds

 Production Considerations
 Build in release mode (cargo build --release) for performance